tinne26/edau/README.md

 Future plans include:
 - Transitions for effects and the speed shifter.
 This is currently an open problem that I'm still trying to figure out, as applying transitions as early as possible leads to inconsistent transition timing, and trying to apply a consistent latency seems tricky (if possible at all).
 - Better support for `.ogg` and a mono player, mostly intended for SFX's and saving some space.
-- Effects and effects chains, with programmable and automatable parameters and a simple descriptive UI model to be able to integrate plugins into a DAW-like program.
+- Effects and effect chains, with programmable and automatable parameters and a simple descriptive UI model to be able to integrate plugins into a DAW-like program.
 - A few audio synths.
 Maybe even some light format to create SFX's programmatically.
 - Maybe more sophisticate loopers for more complex song structures with repetitions and multiple sections, though this can already be built on top of the existing looper.